-The following diagram shows the Cloud Run resource model:
+The following diagram shows the Cloud Run resource model for services:

 The diagram shows a Google Cloud project containing two Cloud Run

 Service B and

 Service B, each of which has several revisions.

 In the diagram,

 Service A is receiving many requests, which results in the

 startup and running of several container instances.
 Note that

 Service B is

 not currently receiving requests, so no container instance is started yet.

 Cloud Run services